scaactk/PARA/Clus/GroupbyDoc/readme.txt

 conda activate clus    # this step is to activate the environment python statistics.py    # this step is to run the script

+--------------------------for insert_clus_doc.py---------------------------------
+change the path to your target folde raw_path_size = r"D:\GithubRepository\PARA\Clus\20220911\test\Clus-DoC Results\DBSCAN Results\DBSCAN Results.xls"

+# run
+conda activate clus
+python insert_clus_doc.py

+#warning
+the output file are end in "xls", if you open it in a new version of Excel output file: Clus-DoC Ch1.xls & Clus-DoC Ch2.xls you may got a warning for extension, ignore that or change the extension from 'xls' to 'xlsx'